Early Georgian Spirit Box | Mahogany Case with Four Parcel-Gilded Square Decanters | England | Circa 1700s

 Description

-This fine example of Georgian craftsmanship is an early 18th-century mahogany boxed decanter set, designed for the refined storage and serving of fine spirits.
-Measuring approximately 10.5 inches by 9.5 inches by 7.5 inches, the case features brass side handles, a hinged lid, and six fitted compartments.
-Four of these contain the original parcel-gilded square decanters, known as “spirit squares,” complete with stoppers.
-The remaining compartments would have served as storage for paperwork or handkerchiefs, emphasizing both practicality and elegance.
-A locking mechanism at the front secured the contents, underscoring its role as both a functional and prestigious item.
+This fine example of Georgian craftsmanship is an early 18th-century mahogany boxed decanter set designed for the refined storage and serving of fine spirits.
+The case features brass side handles, a hinged lid, and six fitted compartments.
+Four of these compartments contain the original parcel-gilded square decanters, known as “spirit squares,” complete with their stoppers.
+The remaining compartments likely served as storage for small personal items such as documents or handkerchiefs.
+A front locking mechanism secured the contents, emphasizing both practicality and status within Georgian domestic life.

 Features